chrisbrasington/chrisbrasington.github.io/index.md

 # Hi, I'm [{{ site.name }}](https://www.linkedin.com/in/brasington/)

-I am a software engineer at a [science museum](https://www.dmns.org/).
+I am a software engineer at a wonderful [science museum](https://www.dmns.org/).
 This is a site for projects and writings.

 ## 💻 Skills, Writings & Hobbies